 Q1.
 What are usage limits in analytics and why are they needed?

-To ensure that reporting remains reliable and consistent as needs grow for all Freshdesk customers, some usage limits are enforced in analytics, especially on the reporting duration.
-These limits apply differently across plan types.
-Details are given above in the same article.
+To ensure that reporting remains reliable and consistent as demand grows for all Freshdesk customers, some usage limits are enforced in analytics, especially on reporting duration.
+These limits vary by plan type.
+Details are given above in this article.

 If you are on an Enterprise or Pro plan: